Uncle Simons list of recommended original and entertaining books

 Before starting to think, "yeah, just another teenager who discovered the local library and blogging", I would like to mentioned that my reading's been going on for about a quorter af century and my "mileage" should be well above 2500 books by now.

-I am not a shill for the publishing industry either, or trying to make few bucks off selling you book - this is and ad and BS free zone.
+I am not a shill for the publishing industry either, or trying to make few bucks off selling you book - this is an ad and BS free zone.

 I am not going to say "this is a very interesting book" every time, the fact that it on my list means that this applies to all of them.